 How Much Can You Earn from Book Typing?

+For this type of job, you will most likely get paid for your output rather than on an hourly basis.
 The amount you earn from typing old books depends on several factors.

-This is also the case for people planning to build a business website for their book typing business.
+If you offer your typing services to sites like Fiverr, then the rate depends entirely on you.
+This is also the case for people planning to put up their book typing business.
 You’ll dictate the fees you’re willing to work for.